astroumd/lmtoy/docs/cheatsheet.md

 1. It's possible to combine data across projects.
 An example is 2024-S1-UM-1, which is a followup from 2023-S1-UM-8

 2. Mosaic'd data of which the field names are different, need a trick in the mk_runs.py file.
-See 2024-S1-MX-2
+See 2024-S1-MX-2 and  2024-S1-US-20.
+Essentially a list of all obsnums is used, and **skip=1** is used to make sure the pipeline doesn't run twice for the single obsnums.

 3. Using the "dunder" (double underscore) appendix to an obsnum, one can keep multiple versions (e.g. with different pipeline parameters).
 Eventually the **oid=** might solve this too.
 But manual labor mean you need to rename